 This Bugatti is named after French driver Albert Divo, who is famed for twice winning the Targa Florio race for the brand in the 1920s.
 It’s 35kg lighter than the Chiron but still manages to squeeze in upgraded versions of all the car’s core components.

 But where this car really draws attention is in its limited edition numbers.
 Only 40 Bugatti Divo were made, and each car was purchased before the first was dispatched.
 The limited number means spending months or even years fine-tuning its unique appearance and statistics into a bespoke supercar is possible.
 Its exceptional level of sophistication makes the Divo a car that turns heads effortlessly.

 |Acceleration:||0-60 mph (0-100 km/h) in 2.4 seconds|

 5. Bugatti Centodieci: $8.6 Million

 Where to start with this supercar’s most impressive features?
 Once again, its release made it the brand’s latest and most powerful vehicle, boasting 1,600 horsepower and offering unparalleled speed and performance.
-It’s a modern version of the EB110 with a new range of deep-seated front spoiler along with three-section air intakes and a low-dropping front.
+It’s a modern version of the EB110 with a new range of deep-seated front spoiler, three-section air intakes, and a low-dropping front.
 It can accelerate from 0-60 mph (0-100 km/h) in 2.4 seconds with a top speed of 236 mph (380 km/h).
-For higher speeds, it’ll take 6.1 seconds to reach speeds of 124 mph (200km/h), and 13.1 seconds to hit 186 mph (300km/h).
+For higher speeds, it’ll take 6.1 seconds to reach speeds of 124 mph (200km/h) and 13.1 seconds to hit 186 mph (300km/h).
 This final figure is a 0.5-second improvement over the Chiron.

 |Starting price:||$8.6 Million|